· Client – Rockport Terminals, LLC

 Project – Municipal Setting Designation and Affected Property Assessment

-A developer client of ours received a Certificate of Completion from the TCEQ for a 5.4 acre downtown Dallas property known as the “Old Dallas High School” located on Bryan Street in Dallas.
+Our developer client has reached a significant milestone, securing a Certificate of Completion from the Texas Commission on Environmental Quality (TCEQ) for the iconic "Old Dallas High School" property—a 5.4-acre historic site located on Bryan Street in downtown Dallas.

 Receives Certificate of Completion